engagingnewsproject/enp-platform/Readme.md

 9. Download and install the [WP Engine Local App](http://localwp.com/).
-    *   After download
+    *   > The Local App is a WP Engine program that allows you to easily set up a WordPress environment on your local computer.
-    *   Choose your platform
+    *   After download choose your platform
     *   Fill in your information
     *   Download and Save the installation package to your computer
     *   Open the installation package for Local on your computer